w3f/polkadot-wiki/docs/learn/learn-staking.md

 ---
 import RPC from "./../../components/RPC-Connection"

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses NPoS (Nominated Proof-of-Stake) as its [consensus](learn-consensus.md) mechanism.
-The system encourages
+Here you will lean about what is staking, why is important and how it works for {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

+# Introduction

+Blockchain netowrks use [consensus](learn-consensus.md/#why-do-we-need-consensus) mechanisms to add blocks on the chain.
+The two main consenuses are Proof-of-Work (PoW) and Proof-of-Stake (PoS).
+In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain.
+The process of locking tokens on the chain is also called `staking`.
+This is the main difference between PoS and PoW netwroks like Bitcoin that base their security on solving mathematic puzzles, a solution that has been criticized due to the high amount of energy needed for computers to solve such puzzles.
+In PoW networks miners are responsible for adding blocks to the chain, and for doing such work they are rewarded with tokens.
+Similarly to the miners in PoW networks, in PoS networks we have `validators`.
+Token holders can lock funds on chain and for doing so they are getting `staking rewards`.
+There is thus an economic incentive for token holders to become active participatns who contribute to the security and economic stability of the network.
+PoS networks in general are therefore more inclusive than PoW networks, as participants do not need to have either technical knowledge about blockchain technology nor experience in running minining equipment.
+PoS ensures that everybody has "skin in the game" and thus can be held accountable.
+In case of misbehaviour validators can be punished or `slashed`, and depending on the gravity of the situation their stake can be partly or fully confiscated.
+There are different versions of PoS, here we will concentrate on [Nominated Proof-of-Stake (NPoS)](learn-consensus.md/#nominated-proof-of-stake) used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

+# Nominated Proof-of-Stake

+## Overview

-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} holders to participate as nominators.
+Nominated Proof-of-Stake (NPoS) encourages {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} holders to participate as `nominators`.
 Nominators may back up to
 {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
 validators as trusted validator candidates.
-Both validators and nominators lock their tokens as collateral and receive staking rewards.
+The action of nominating consists in locking or bonding tokens (stake) that are allocated to the validator candidates.
+Such stake is used to increase the amount of allocated tokens to such candidates, increasing their chance of being selected by the consensus for block production.

+Both validators and nominators lock their tokens on chain and receive staking rewards at the end of each `era`.
+An era is a period of time of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }} during which an active set of validators is producing blocks and performing other actions on chain.
+Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific timeframes or `slots`.

-The staking system pays out rewards essentially equally to all validators regardless of stake.
+Validators who produce a block are rewarded with tokens and they can share such rewards with their nominators.
+The staking system pays out rewards equally to all validators regardless of stake.
 Having more stake on a validator does not influence the amount of block rewards it receives.
-However, there is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators in a given era.
+This avoids centralization of power to few validators.
+There is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators.
+Also, during each era validators can earn `era points` by doing different tasks on chain.
+The more the points, the higher the reward for a specific era.
+This promotes validators' activity on chain.
 Distribution of the rewards are pro-rata to all stakers after the validator's commission is deducted.
-In this way, the network creates incentives for the nomination of lower-staked validators to create an equally-staked validator set.
+In case of misbehaviour both validator and associated nominators can be slashed.

 ## How does staking work?

-### 1. Identifying which role you are
+### 1. Identifying your role

-In staking, you can be either a [nominator or a validator](#validators-and-nominators).
+In PoS networks you can be either a [nominator or a validator](#validators-and-nominators).

 As a nominator, you can nominate validator candidates that you trust to help you earn rewards in the chain's native token.
 The earned rewards can be bonded (locked) immediately for staking on your